 Overall, our study shows that it is possible to study a rich array of revealed intentions, without eliciting beliefs, by systematically varying the set of opportunity sets available to the first mover in a two-player two-stage game and by investigating the response of the second mover to the actual choice of the first mover and the alternative choice he could have made instead.
-This paper opens the path for further experimental work on revealed intentions.
+Another significant contribution of our study is to show that incorporating a salient social norm, here the equality norm, can be useful to discriminate between different "revealed intentions".
+Overall we think that the present paper can open the path for further experimental work on revealed intentions.
 One may, for instance, consider that not only the possibility of gains and losses but their magnitude would have an influence on social preferences.
 Building on the present approach and on the work by Fisman et al. (2007), further research might extend the findings presented here by investigating a richer set of revealed intentions using more complex choice sets than our, purposely simple, lines and points.